aktin/dwh-import/demo-distribution-docker/README.md

 ```

 ### Interpreting the Response
-* **HTTP 2xx:** The document was accepted and is valid.
+* **HTTP 2xx:** The document was accepted and is valid
-* **HTTP 4xx/5xx:** The document is invalid or rejected.
-The response body usually contains details about the validation errors.
+* **HTTP 4xx:** The document is invalid or rejected.
+The response body usually contains details about the validation errors
+* **HTTP 5xx:** An unexpected error occurred on our side.
+Please report this issue to us if it persists